davidoesch/shiptracker/README.md

    ```

 2. **Set up AIS API key:**
-   - Set the `AISSTREAM_API_KEY` environment variable, or
+- Create a free account at [AISstream](https://aisstream.io/accounts/register)
-   - Add your API key to `secrets/aisstream.json`:
+- Add your API key to `secrets/aisstream.json` (you can find it in your AISstream account):
      ```json
      { "APIKey": "your_api_key_here" }
      ```